nasa-jpl/autoRIFT/README.md

 ## 4. Possible Future Development

 * for radar (SAR) images, it is yet to include the complex correlation of the two images, i.e. the current version only uses the amplitude correlation
-* the current version works for single-core CPU while the multi-core parallelization or GPU implementation would be useful to extend
+* the GPU implementation would be useful to extend

 ## 5. Demo